-Add a new provision to the Song-Beverly Act which applies o ly to warranted new motor vehicles (excluding motorcycles, motorh mes, and off-road vehicles) used primarily for personal family on he senold purposes.
+Add a new provision to the Song-Beverly Act which applies only to warranted new motor vehicles (excluding motorcycles, rototh mes, and off-road vehicles) used primarily for personal family on he senold purposes.

-Specify that, within the first year of ownership of 12,000 riles, whichever comes first, either 4 repair attempts on the same nonconformity (defect) or a cumulative total of 30 calendar days out of service because of nepairs or any defect (s), would be presumed to be "reasonable".
+Specify that, within the first year of ownership or 11,000 miles, whichever comes first, either $\underline{4}$ repair attempts on the same non-conformity (defect) or a cumulative total of $\underline{30}$ callendar (as out of service because of repairs or any defect(s), would be presumed to be "reasonable".

-This presumption could be assembled by the buyen in a legal action to obtain a refund or replacement vehicle minus an amount attributable to the buyer's use).
+This presumption could be assembled by the buyer in a legal action to obtain a refund or replacement vehicle minus an amount attributable to the buyer's use).
 The presumption would be one which affects the burden of proof and would be rebuttable by the manufacturer.
-Once the buyer proves either the 4 times or 30 days, the burden of proof would shift to the manufacturer to rebut the presumption with East's proving that something more should be adjudged reasonable.
+Once the buyer process either the 4 times or 30 days, the burden of proof would shift to the manufacturer to rebut the presumption with facts proving that something more should be adjudged reasonable.

-AB 1787 (TANNER) The Auto "lemon" Bill
+AB 1787 (TANNER)

+The Auto "lemon" Bill

-Iting California warranty law, the Song-Beverly Consumer Warranty Act TCivil Code Sections 1790 et seq.,) governs the rights and obligations of the parties involved in a purchase of warranted "consumer goods" (purchased primarily for "personal, family, or household purposes").
+Civil Code Sections 1790 et seq.,) governs the rights and obligations of the parties involved in a purchase of warranted "consumer goods" (purchased primarily for "personal, family, or household purposes").
 Currently, that law entitles a buyer to a refund or a replacement by the manufacturer when a product is not successfully repaired after a "reasonable" number of attempts.
 The law currently does not provide an objective standard for is "reasonable".